 At Soundcrafter we work on all sizes of projects including the lowest budgets.
 Some projects are inherently more expensive than others.
 There might be dialogue problems and ADR needed.
 There may be extensive sound effects and design.
-Still there are things we can do to reduce costs: 1) Reduce our labor rates.
-2) Do the editing and mixing in smaller rooms or at home.
-3) Limit the work we do, like filling in the sound only where it is absolutely needed.
+Still there are things we can do to reduce costs.

 What we call a “Home-Studio” project is low budget.
 Fewer editors are involved so schedules tend to be longer.
-Often the entire post sound work is done by one person at home with the Soundcrafter facility only used for the last days of the mix.
-Because labor rates are low priority may be given to high budget projects which can also contribute to the longer schedules.
-Still, if you don’t have a tight schedule and your work can be done when we aren't so busy on other projects, like late summer through early fall, this is how you can do your post audio inexpensively at Soundcrafter.
+Most of the sound work might be done by one person.
+To save costs we might: 1) Reduce our labor rates.
+2) Do the editing and mixing in smaller rooms or at home.
+3) Limit the work we do, like filling in the sound only where it is absolutely needed.
+4) Have the filmmaker do the foley and ADR programming.
+5) Have the filmmaker do some of the sound editing.
+Because labor rates are low, priority may be given to our high budget projects, which can also contribute to the longer schedules.
+Still, if you don’t have a tight schedule and your work can be done when we aren't so busy, this is how you can do your post audio inexpensively at Soundcrafter.

-STEPS TO FIGURING OUT YOUR BUDGET AT SOUNDCRAFTER
+FIGURING OUT YOUR BUDGET AT SOUNDCRAFTER

 Tell us whether your project is "In-House," "Home-Studio" or somewhere in between, and send us a link so we can watch it.
 We will return an itemized estimate so you can see where the money is going: like what the labor and facility rates are, how much the foley and adr might cost, and how many days for editing and mixing.
 If you originally stated that your project is "In-House," but the estimate turns out to be too high, we can apply some of the "Home-Studio" approach ideas and send you a lower estimate.